“It seems like you know everything you need to know. Now, how does this information become the transformation you seek?”

 It can dictate not only how you see yourself, but how you see the world around you.
 What’s more, it can create self-imposed limitations or strengths within your own beliefs.

-If we get to choose our beliefs, why not choose a belief that is empowering, a belief that says that you can literally sway the fabric of time and space and bend reality to your soul’s desires.— Vishen, founder of Mindvalley and co-founder of Evercoach by Mindvalley
+If we get to choose our beliefs, why not choose a belief that is empowering, a belief that says that you can literally sway the fabric of time and space and bend reality to your soul’s desires.— Vishen, founder of Mindvalley and co-founder of Mindvalley Coach

 So as you take a step towards your new mission to help someone, explore seven traits that many successful business coaches embody: